DavisPL-Teaching/189c/review/study_guide.md

   + Definition of software correctness

 - Specifications
+  + Definition of a specification
-  + writing specifications
+  + Methodology of writing specifications:
-  + complete specifications
+    1. Write a program, 2. write a specification, 3. use some sort of tool to check
+  + Testing vs. verification
+  + Given some statements, which of these is
+    - a valid spec
+    - a true spec for some particular program P

+- Stronger and weaker specifications
+  + Def. of stronger/weaker
+  + Apply the def: here are some specs, which is stronger/weaker than which others
+  + False - strongest possible
+  + True - weakest possible
+  + Any spec S is stronger than itself

-- Writing specifications
+- Types of specifications
-  + assume and assert
+  + Functional correctness spec
+  + Full functional correctness spec
-  + preconditions and postconditions
+  + preconditions and postconditions what these are, able to write examples
+    @given can be both used to write preconds
-  + specifications that go beyond assume/assert/precond/postcond:
+  + specifications that go beyond precond/postcond:
     "function does not terminate"
+    "function does not print to stdout"
     "function is pure"
-    "function does not print to stdout"
     etc.
+    ==> Safety property
+      What is a safety property
+    ==> Liveness property
+      What is a liveness property

-- Stronger and weaker specifications
+- Assume and assert

-- Types of specifications

-- Methods of validating specifications
-  + testing with Hypothesis
+  + Def. of assume
+    assume() can be used to write preconditions
+  + Def. of assert
+  + Interaction between assume/assert, example:
+    assume P; assert P
+    is equivalent to
+    assume P
+  + Preconds/postconds can be written using assume/assert, but not always the other way around
+  + Hypothesis: can test everything that can be written using assume/assert

-  + limitations of Hypothesis
+- Advantages and limitations of Hypothesis

-- Facts about specifications:
+- Misc.: Facts about specifications:
     + Any (pre, postcondtion) pair is a specification, but not necessarily vice versa
     + All safety properties are specifications, but not necessarily vice versa
-    + There may be more than one valid spec for the same program!
+    + There may be more than one spec that holds for the same program!
     + There may be more than one valid way to write pre/postconditions

 ### Example question formats: